• Skip to primary navigation

 The rebase option is a good choice when you want to create a linear history of commits after merging one branch into another.
 It’s also helpful for creating a transparent workflow.
 And even though it involves multiple branches, rebasing can make it look like you’re working with a single branch with a linear workflow.

 If you use Git merge to manage your commits, your commit history will look messy when you view all the commits at once.
-However, if you use Git rebase instead, the line of development for your project will appear clean and organized.
+However, if you use Git rebase instead, your project’s development line will appear clean and organized.

 The command is: git pull –rebase